atusan/COVID-19-Prediction-Model-and-Visualizations/README.md

 # COVID-19 Prediction Model and Visualizations
-Coronavirus (COVID-19) is a new disease, and our understanding of the virus that causes it continues to evolve

-It was first detected in China and has now been detected in over 100 countries, including the United States

-The virus has been named coronavirus (COVID-19)

-Our goal for the project is to predict the possiblity of someone having Covid based on existing data

 #### -- Project Status: [Active]

 ## Project Intro/Objective
-The purpose of this project is to predict the possiblity of someone having covid-19 based on based off of their symptoms and underlying conditions.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)
+The purpose of this project is to provide data visualizations and machine learning to predict the possiblity of someone having covid-19 based on based off of their symptoms and underlying conditions

-### Partner
-* [Name of Partner organization/Government department etc..]
-* Website for partner
-* Partner contact: [Name of Contact], [slack handle of contact if any]
-* If you do not have a partner leave this section out

 ### Methods Used
-* Inferential Statistics
 * Machine Learning
 * Data Visualization
-* Predictive Modeling
-* etc.

 ### Technologies
-* R
 * Python
+* Azureml(Classifiers and Regressors)
 * D3
+* Tableau
-* PostGres, MySql
+* JavaScript
 * Pandas, jupyter
-* HTML
+* HTML, Bootstrap, CSS
-* JavaScript
+* Flask
-* etc.
+* AWS, Zappa

 ## Project Description
-(Provide more detailed overview of the project.
-Talk a bit about your data sources and what questions and hypothesis you are exploring.
-What specific data analysis/visualization and modelling work are you using to solve the problem?
-What blockers and challenges are you facing?
-Feel free to number or bullet point things here)
+Coronavirus (COVID-19) is a new disease, and our understanding of the virus that causes it continues to evolve

+It was first detected in China and has now been detected in over 100 countries, including the United States

+The virus has been named coronavirus (COVID-19)

+Our data source is from [covidclinicaldata](https://covidclinicaldata.org/)

 ## Needs of this project

 - frontend developers
-- data exploration/descriptive statistics
+- data exploration
 - data processing/cleaning
 - statistical modeling
 - writeup/reporting
-- etc. (be as specific as possible)

 ## Getting Started